matthane/SubScalpelMKV/README.md

 # SubScalpelMKV

-`subscalpelmkv` is a command-line tool written in Go for extracting subtitles from MKV files quickly and precisely.
+`subscalpelmkv` is a cross-platform command-line tool written in Go for extracting subtitles from MKV files quickly and precisely.
 It is a fork/overhaul of [GMM MKV Subtitles Extract](https://github.com/rhaseven7h/gmmmkvsubsextract) with many new features for increased speed and capability.
-Namely, video files only have to be parsed/read one time regardless of how many subtitle tracks are being exported.

 ## Features

 - Extract subtitle tracks from MKV files using MKVToolNix
 - Support for SRT, ASS, and SUP (PGS) subtitle formats
-- Language filtering using ISO 639-1 (2-letter) or ISO 639-2 (3-letter) codes
-- Track number selection for precise control
-- Mixed selection combining language codes and track numbers
+- Track export selection using language codes, track numbers, or any combination of both
 - Automatic file naming based on track properties (language, number, name, forced status)
 - Interactive mode via drag-and-drop
 - Command-line interface for scripting and automation